 I remember waking up to the worst cramps.
 I ignored them and tried to feed Kole.
 Soon I couldn’t ignore them any longer.
 I made it to the bathroom.
 I remember feeling light headed and knowing I was going to pass out.
 I was holding Kole and I remember screaming for my mom to come and grab him because I knew I was about to drop my baby.

 I remember coming to and seeing Kenny by my side and telling him I was sorry I messed up his phone call.

 I remember passing out again.

 I remember coming to and being surrounded by so many faces.
-They were all talking at once and hooking IV's into my arms and trying to get me on a stretcher.
-I remember being stressed about the bathroom floor and rug.
+They were all talking at once and hooking IV’s into my arms and trying to get me on a stretcher.
+I remember feeling stressed about all the blood on the bathroom floor and rug.

 I remember going in and out of consciousness in the ambulance on the ride to the hospital and asking over and over where Kenny was.
 I remember someone saying “it’s ok – your husband is riding in the front.”

 I remember how rushed everything was once I got to the hospital.
 I remember being taken to an ultra sound room and the lady who gave me the ultra sound looked at the monitor with a nervous look on her face and immediately left the room.
 She came back and I asked her “am I going to be ok?” and she said “let’s just get you to the doctor.”
 I remember the panic running through me.
 She wheeled me out of the room where Kenny and a doctor were waiting for me.

 I remember seeing tears streaming down Kenny’s cheeks.
 Kenny doesn’t cry that often and the look on his face scared me more than anything else.